-On top of that Christmas can present a lot of dangers to our dogs.
-Sone like the Christmas tree you probably have thought of others like the Christmas post you may not have done
+On top of that, Christmas can present a lot of dangers to our dogs.
+Some like the Christmas tree; you probably have thought of others like the Christmas post you may not have done.

-As well as the tree and decorations Christmas brings many foods that are dangerous to our dogs.
-These include Christmas pudding, mince pies, Christmas cake, dates, chocolate raisins and alcohol.
-After all, we don’t want our dogs to get into trouble around the home at any time, but especially not at Christmas.
+As well as the tree and decorations, Christmas brings many dangerous foods to our dogs.
+These include Christmas pudding, mince pies, cake, dates, chocolate raisins and alcohol.
+After all, we don’t want our dogs to get into trouble around the home anytime, especially not at Christmas.

-So, I hope this article will help you keep your dog safe at this Christmas
+So, I hope this article will help you keep your dog safe this Christmas

-The tinsel can attract an inquisitive dog who may like to chew on it.
-This can lad to an internal blockage
+The tinsel can attract a curious dog who may like to chew on it.
+This can lead to an internal blockage.

-The bright lights with those electric cables can be dangerous as your dog gets tangled in them and possibly electrocuted
+The bright lights with those electric cables can be dangerous as your dog gets tangled and possibly electrocuted.

-If you go for a real tree then the Pine needles can be very sharp, especially if swallowed.
+If you go for a real tree, the Pine needles can be very sharp, especially if swallowed.

 Whatever tree you decide to have, then please consider some kind of puppy playpen to keep the dog out.
-If it is a real tree, then ensure you vacuum the needles up daily.
-Please also make sure the dog cant drink the water from the base.
+If it is a real tree, then vacuum the needles up daily.
+Please also make sure the dog can’t drink the water from the base.

 Give the dog a good walk and wear him out.